Syllabus

 Schedule

-Week 1 (8/25) Introduction to Data Science tools: R, Python, Markdown, Git, command line tools
+Week 1 (8/30) Introduction to Data Science tools: R, Python, Quarto, Git, command line tools

-Week 2 (9/1) Version Control & Reproducible Research
+Week 2 (9/6) GitHub, Version Control, & Reproducible Research

 As the weeks go by, consult the Schedule Page for more information on weekly topics, problem sets, readings, and other materials.
 The schedule is likely to change as we go.
 Links to readings, assignments, and other materials from class will be posted on that page.